The BIG IDEA

 *1. Read verses 1-4, describe what’s happening in your own words.

 Jesus is teaching people in a home when four men bring their friend, a paralytic, to him in the hope that he’ll heal them.
-They lower him through a hole they’ve made in the roof because there are too many people for them to get to him any other way.
+They lowered him through a hole they made in the roof because there were too many people for them to get to him any other way.

 *2. In verse 5, what stands out to you about Jesus’ response to the paralytic and his friends?